Learning Steerable Clarification Policies with Collaborative Self-play: Experiments

-\paragraph{Coefficient cost analysis} \Cref{fig:coeff_analysis} shows the fraction of rollouts with clarification questions, fraction of rollouts with multi-answers, and the average length in words of the final assistant answer (penultimate turn) for all trained coefficient costs for both \ambigqa{} (top) and \pacific{} (bottom).
+\paragraph{Corpus-level steerability evaluation} \Cref{fig:coeff_analysis} shows the fraction of rollouts with clarification questions, fraction of rollouts with multi-answers, and the average length in words of the final assistant answer (penultimate turn) for all trained cost coefficients for both \ambigqa{} (top) and \pacific{} (bottom).

 For \ambigqa{}, \textsc{Prompted} behaves in a counterintuitive way, increasing the fraction of clarification questions when $\alpha$ increases, and increasing the fraction of multi-answers and turn length when $\beta$ increases.
 Conversely, \textsc{Prompted-COT} does not change the fraction of clarifications or multi-answers as a function of $\alpha$ or $\beta$.
 We find that \ourapproach{} leads to the desired steerability behavior: increasing $\alpha$ reduces the fraction of clarifications, and increasing $\beta$ reduces the fraction of multi-answers and final assistant turn length.
 In \pacific{} the behavior of \ourapproach{} is very similar to \ambigqa{}.
 As for \textsc{Prompted} and \textsc{Prompted-COT}, both do not modify their behavior as a function of different cost values.
 Unlike \ambigqa{}, here \textsc{Prompted-COT} uses both clarification questions and multi-answers rarely, while \textsc{Prompted} avoids clarification questions, but uses multi-answers more.
 These observations suggest that the model does not natively understand how to reason about numerical costs, whereas fine-tuning is effective in teaching this capability.